Brian de la Puente: Seattle Seahawks (second stint)

-New Orleans Saints (2010–13)
+New Orleans Saints

 De la Puente was signed to the Saints practice squad on October 15, 2010, and spent the rest of the season there.

 In 2011, Saints starting center Jonathan Goodwin left to join the San Francisco 49ers, and the Saints signed longtime Chicago Bears star Olin Kreutz to replace him.
 De la Puente filled in effectively when Kreutz was injured early in the season, then found himself as the starter when Kreutz unexpectedly decided to retire in mid-season.
 De la Puente continued to play well as the Saints set offensive records for the season and the offensive line won its second Madden Most Valuable Protectors Award in three years.

 De la Puente continued to hold the starting center position through the 2012 season.
 In its 2012 season-end review, Pro Football Focus, calling de la Puente "the least well known player on the line", rated him as the team's highest-performing lineman in 2012.

 A restricted free agent after the 2012 season, on April 9, 2013, de la Puente signed the Saints' one-year tender.
 He was paid $2.023 million for the 2013 season.
 He started 16 games for the second season in a row.

 Over the three seasons De La Puente started for the Saints, he received grades of +6.1 (2013), +23.0 (2012), and +6.1 (2011) from Pro Football Focus.

 The New York Daily News reported that the Giants indicated interest in him in March 2014.

-Chicago Bears (2014)
+Chicago Bears

 De la Puente was signed to a one-year deal by the Chicago Bears on April 6, 2014.
 De la Puente was placed on injured reserve on November 26 due to an ankle injury.

-Washington Redskins (2015-16)
+Washington Redskins

 De la Puente was signed with the Washington Redskins on November 10, 2015.
 He was waived on January 5, 2016.